-- This document aims at providing routine procedures in order to minimize: - the risk for students and FVM staff to transmit human or animal diseases from various industrial facilities to livestock, poultry or foodstuffs. - the risk for them to be infected by diseases transmitted by animal and food products. - The facilities include farms, dairies, swine premises, slaughterhouses, food processing units and other facilities where there are animals or unprocessed animal tissues, secretions or excretions, e.g. saliva, manure, urine, soiled feed, bedding, water, dirt and milk.
+- This document aims to provide routine procedures to minimize: - the risk for students and FVM staff to transmit human or animal diseases from various industrial facilities to livestock, poultry or foodstuffs. - the risk for them to be infected by diseases transmitted by animal and food products. - The facilities include farms, dairies, swine premises, slaughterhouses, food processing units and other facilities where there are animals or unprocessed animal tissues, secretions or excretions, e.g. saliva, manure, urine, soiled feed, bedding, water, dirt and milk.